fes478/CoPara-CGFD3D/README.md

 It was first proposed by Zhang and Chen (2006), added PML absorbing boundary by  Zhang and Shen (2010), improved by Zhang et al. (2012), and applied in many historical earthquake studies.

-Here is a new multi-GPU-based collaborative parallel implementation.
+Here is a new multi-GPU-based collaborative parallel implementation, and the usage should refer to [manual](./user_manual.md).